Polycystic Ovarian Syndrome

 Your healthcare provider will ask about your symptoms and when they began.
-He will ask if you have any family members with PCOS.
-He may ask about your menstrual history, pregnancies, and medicines.
-You may also have one or more of the following tests:
+He or she will ask if you have any family members with PCOS.
+He or she may ask about your menstrual history, pregnancies, and medicines.
+You may also need any of the following tests:

 - Blood tests measure your hormone levels.